AppliedBioinformatics/runBNG/README.md

 Please select one of the given options and continue
 </pre>

-We have also supplied an testing datasets (Examples).
+We have also supplied a testing dataset (Examples).
 You may use this dataset to test this software.

 Thanks for using runBNG!